The collection of Gloria, late Dowager Countess Bathurst

 She was soon immersed in the world of Modern British art.
 As a solicitor, her husband acted for a number of galleries, while his father, Albert Rutherston (1881-1953), and his uncle, Sir William Rothenstein (1872-1945), were both celebrated artists.

 Sir William worked closely with Charles Conder, Philip Wilson Steer and Augustus John, and counted Walter Sickert and Auguste Rodin among his friends.
 David Rutherston’s cousin, John Rothenstein (1901-1992), became the longest-serving director of the Tate Gallery, from 1938 until 1964.

 David and Gloria were thus well placed to assemble an eclectic collection of works of art, with an emphasis on the modern and contemporary.
-Ben Nicholson’s 1945 (Still Life), above, an abstract composition in oil and pencil and typical of the works collected by the couple, will be offered in the Modern British Art auction on 29 September at Christie’s in London.
+Ben Nicholson’s 1945 (Still Life), above, an abstract composition in oil and pencil and typical of the works collected by the couple, will be offered in the ONE sale on 10 July at Christie’s in London.

 After David’s death in 1975, Gloria married Henry, 8th Earl Bathurst, and moved into the family’s splendid seat, Cirencester Park.
 In 1988 Lord and Lady Bathurst moved to Manor Farm within the estate, where Gloria remained until her death in 2018.

 ‘All of her works of art were combined in happy juxtaposition in the [house’s] elegant and comfortable rooms,’ recalls Cator.